Free France: Prelude

 Charles de Gaulle was an armoured division commander and a minister in the Reynaud government during the Battle of France.

 On 10 May 1940, Nazi Germany invaded France and the Low Countries, rapidly defeating the Dutch and Belgians, while armoured units attacking through the Ardennes cut off the Franco-British strike force in Belgium.
 By the end of May, the British and French northern armies were trapped in a series of pockets, including Dunkirk, Calais, Boulogne, Saint-Valery-en-Caux and Lille.
 The Dunkirk evacuation was only made possible by the resistance of these troops, particularly the French army divisions at Lille.

 From 27 May to 4 June, over 200,000 members of the British Expeditionary Force and 140,000 French troops were evacuated from Dunkirk.
-Neither side viewed this as the end of the battle; French evacuees were quickly returned to France and many fought in the June battles.
-After being evacuated from Dunkirk, Alan Brooke landed in Cherbourg on 2 June to reform the BEF, along with the 1st Canadian Division, the only remaining fully equipped formation in Britain.
-Contrary to what is often assumed, French morale was higher in June than May and they easily repulsed an attack in the south by Fascist Italy.
+French evacuees were quickly returned to France and many fought in the June battles.
+After being evacuated from Dunkirk, Alan Brooke landed in Cherbourg on 2 June in a short-lived attempt to reform the BEF, along with the 1st Canadian Division, the only remaining fully equipped formation in Britain.
 A defensive line was re-established along the Somme but much of the armour was lost in Northern France; they were also crippled by shortages of aircraft, the vast majority incurred when airfields were over-run, rather than air combat.

-On 1 June, Charles de Gaulle was promoted to brigadier general; on 5 June, Prime Minister Paul Reynaud appointed him Under Secretary of State for Defence, a junior post in the French cabinet.
+On 1 June, Charles de Gaulle was promoted to brigadier general, and on June 5th, Prime Minister Paul Reynaud appointed him Under Secretary of State for Defence, a junior post in the French cabinet.
 De Gaulle was known for his willingness to challenge accepted ideas; in 1912, he asked to be posted to Pétain's regiment, whose maxim 'Firepower kills' was then in stark contrast to the prevailing orthodoxy of Attaque à outrance.
 He was also a long-time advocate of the modern armoured warfare ideas applied by the Wehrmacht, and commanded the 4th Armoured Division at the Battle of Montcornet.
 However, he was not personally popular; significantly, none of his immediate military subordinates joined him in 1940.

 The new French commander Maxime Weygand was 73 years old and like Pétain, an Anglophobe who viewed Dunkirk as another example of Britain's unreliability as an ally; de Gaulle later recounted he 'gave up hope' when the Germans renewed their attack on 8 June and demanded an immediate Armistice.
 De Gaulle was one of a small group of government ministers who favoured continued resistance and Reynaud sent him to London in order to negotiate the proposed union between France and Britain.
 When this plan collapsed, he resigned on 16 June and Pétain became President of the Council.
 De Gaulle flew to Bordeaux on the 17th but returned to London the same day when he realised Pétain had already agreed to an armistice with the Axis powers.